 In the jumps, sophomore

-Blake Heller recorded a 7.54-meter long jump that ranks No. 2 in the MW, while junior
+Blake Heller recorded a long jump of 7.54 meters (24 feet, 9 inches) that ranks No. 2 in the MW, while junior

 Antoni Smith and freshman

-Eliot George each cleared 2.08 meters in the high jump.
+Eliot George each cleared 2.08 meters (6 feet, 9 3/4 inches) in the high jump.
 Sophomore

 Praise Jibunor added a notable double of 7.44 meters in the long jump and 2.07 meters in the high jump.